×

 Nociceptive Pain

 This is one of the three broad types of pain based on the type of damage.
-Nociceptive pain relates to pain caused by tissue damage, such as a torn ligament or burst spleen, or even a cat scratch.
+Nociceptive pain relates to pain caused by tissue damage, such as a torn ligament, burst spleen or even a cat scratch.
 Of course, this type of pain involves the nervous system, which reports the sensation of pain to the brain so we can react to it.
 It originates with an injury to the physical body.

 Causes

 The root cause of nociceptive pain is when receptors in the body called nociceptors receive notice that some type of harm has been done.
-A bruise, cut, scrape, burn, or break (to name a few examples) stimulate these receptors to react by sending a message to your brain to feel pain.
+A bruise, cut, scrape, burn or break (to name a few examples) stimulates these receptors to react by sending a message to your brain to feel pain.

 Symptoms